 Sarah is a fully accredited member of the Irish Association of Counsellors and Psychotherapists (IACP), the Irish Association of Humanistic and Integrative Psychotherapists (IAHIP), as well as a registered member of the Irish Council for Psychotherapy (ICP).

-With a special interest in relationships, attachment, and intimacy, Deborah’s work emphasizes developing a meaningful therapeutic relationship as a secure base to work through life’s challenges.
-She integrates evidence-based approaches such as Emotion Focused Therapy and Cognitive Behavioural Therapy with Psychodynamic psychotherapy.
+With a special interest in the areas of trauma, attachment, and relationships, Deborah’s work emphasizes developing a meaningful therapeutic relationship as a secure base to work through life’s challenges.
+She integrates evidence-based approaches such as Emotion Focused Therapy and Cognitive Behavioural Therapy, Polyvagal Theory with Psychodynamic psychotherapy.

 Victoria Lloyd is an experienced accredited Integrative and Humanistic Psychotherapist and Counsellor.
 Her practice is through a Humanistic and Integrative model which draws on a wide range of approaches suited to the individual client.
 She works with individual and emerging adults who are facing any of a wide range of emotional issues, including anxiety, depression, stress and difficulties in relationships in work, life transitions or feeling stuck, all in a safe and holding environment.
 Having worked for a number of years with people who have chronic illness and their families, Victoria’s clients now also include people who are affected by illness, loss and bereavement.
 The experience of working to help people understand and manage their feelings on a wide range of issues leads Victoria to believe their ability for change and personal growth.